 How to Launch Windows Terminal in the Center of Your Screen (Windows 11)

-You can launch Windows Terminal in the center of your screen on Windows 11 by adjusting its settings.
+Windows Terminal can launch in the center of your screen on Windows 11 by adjusting its settings.
+This centering feature helps users focus on the terminal window by reducing visual distractions from other open programs.

 Windows Terminal is your all-in-one command-line solution, capable of running Command Prompt, PowerShell, and even Linux environments via WSL (Windows Subsystem for Linux).